pengzhangzhi/home/index.md

 ## About Me

 Hey there!
 I’m Fred, a third-year Ph.D. student at Duke University.
 I have broad interests in machine learning, and its applications in life science.
-I work with [Anru](https://anruzhang.github.io/) on statistical machine learning, [Alex](https://www.alextong.net/) on generative models, [Chris](https://christian.dallago.us/) on ML4Bio, and [Pranam](https://www.chatterjeelab.com/) on protein design.
+I work with [Anru](https://anruzhang.github.io/) on statistical machine learning, [Alex](https://www.alextong.net/) on generative models, [Chris](https://christian.dallago.us/) on ML4Bio.
 My research aims to scale up the math on GPUs and see what wonderful things emerge.

 I code so the field don’t have to reinvent the wheel.
 Building tools, and infra one commit at a time — peep the goods on my [GitHub](https://github.com/pengzhangzhi).